What Should Consider in Copper Bus-bar Jointing

 Case study:

-If we consider there is cable or conductor size is 500 sqmm, then what will be the bus bar size?
+If we consider there is a cable or conductor size is 500 sqm, then what will be the bus bar size?

-So, for 500sqmm conductor, the bus bar size must be 500sqmm or near about 500sqmm.
-From the above table, if we consider 80 mm width cupper bar and thickness is 6.3mm, then total cross section will be 80x6.3= 504sqmm which is near to 5oosqmm.
+So, for a 500sqmm conductor, the bus bar size must be 500sqmm or near about 500sqmm.
+From the above table, if we consider an 80 mm width copper bar and thickness is 6.3mm, then the total cross section will be 80x6.3= 504sqmm which is near to 5oosqmm.

 or,

-we can select 40mm width with 6.3mm thick cupper bar, 2x40x6.3 sqmm= 504sqmm, means doubling the 40mm instead of 80mm we can get the same result.
-Similarly, we can select the different thickness.
+we can select a 40mm width with a 6.3mm thick copper bar, 2x40x6.3 sqmm= 504sqmm, which means doubling the 40mm instead of 80mm we can get the same result.
+Similarly, we can select different thicknesses.

 What Should Consider in Bus-bar Connection

-Metal clad Bus-bars and its connection should comply with British standard BS 159 and should be electrolytic copper, unless otherwise agreed with the Engineer.
+Metal clad Bus-bars and their connection should comply with British standard BS 159 and should be electrolytic copper unless otherwise agreed with the Engineer.

-The bus-bars, assembles and connections of equipment for services up to 33 kV should be of a type which does not rely solely on air for insulation purposes.
-The covering material should be non-deteriorating at the rated short-time maximum temperature of the bus-bars and should have such thickness as is required to withstand rated line to line voltage between bus-bar and a conducting object on the exterior of the covering material for a period of not less than 60 seconds.
+The bus bars, assembles and connections of equipment for services up to 33 kV should be of a type that does not rely solely on air for insulation purposes.
+The covering material should be non-deteriorating at the rated short-time maximum temperature of the bus bars and should have such thickness as is required to withstand rated line-to-line voltage between the bus bar and a conducting object on the exterior of the covering material for a period of not less than 60 seconds.

-Facilities to the approval of the Engineer should be provided to accommodate thermal extension of the bus-bars and associated components including the insulating medium if appropriate.
+Facilities to the approval of the Engineer should be provided to accommodate the thermal extension of the bus bars and associated components including the insulating medium if appropriate.

-Bus-bars should be contained in a separate compartment within the general casing of switch-gear.
-Bus-bars barriers should be provided between switch-gear equipment to prevent the spreading of ionized gases in the event of a fault.
+Bus bars should be contained in a separate compartment within the general casing of switchgear.
+Bus-bar barriers should be provided between switchgear equipment to prevent the spreading of ionized gases in the event of a fault.

 No comments: